bmarcote/casa_pipeline/README.md

 ## Class Diagram

 You can find an UML Class Diagram of the project in *diagra-uml.dia* created with the [Gnome Dia](https://wiki.gnome.org/Apps/Dia) program.

+## File structure during pipeline execution

+When running the EVN CASA Pipeline several files will be read and other ones will be created.

+The basic files required to run the pipeline will be:
+- *config.inp*: input file containing all commands to run the pipeline.
+- *MS dataset*: (specified in the `config.inp`) MS file with the raw EVN data.

+The pipeline will create several files and directories (under the output directory specified in `config.inp`):

+- calibration_tables/: directory where all calibration tables will lie.
+- cycle_n/: (with n=0,1,2,..) directories where output from the different calibration cycles will be stored.